Dogs and Cats Too Tame? Check Out These Wild Adoptable Pets Around DC

 Who they are: Gary and Annabelle, a bonded pair of short-haired goats.

 What they’re like: You know the Gary and Annabelles of the world.
 Gary is “overly-friendly”—their words, not ours—and can “get pushy for attention and treats.”
 Annabelle is “sweet and quiet.”
-The perfect duo!
+The yin to Gary’s yang.
 Except when Gary gets drunk on Thanksgiving and head-butts a wall, but you’ll figure it out.

 Who they’re best for: A human couple named Gary and Annabelle, obviously.
 Or anyone with a pasture to let these goats roam (no dogs or kids, please).